PokeNavBot/pokenav-documentation/source/trainer.md

    ``$my-settings``, Anyone, Guild / DM, "Gets your personal bot settings and quota."
    ``$team mystic``, Anyone, Guild, "Sets your team role on the current server."
    ``$toggle-auto-join-screenshot``, Anyone, Guild / DM, "Toggles whether to automatically join a raid created via screenshot."
+   ``$set-companion-accounts``, Anyone, Guild / DM, "Sets the number of companion accounts to use for each raid."
    ``$share-quota``, Anyone, Guild, "Shares your quota with the server (only available to Patreon subscribers)."
    ``$unshare-quota``, Anyone, Guild / DM, "Stops sharing your quota any server."